 Within each of Vermont's 14 hospital service areas, Blueprint for Health and ACO leadership merged their regional clinical work groups and jointly collaborate with stakeholders through a unified health system initiative (known as Regional Collaborations or Community Collaboratives).
-Regional Collaborations included medical and non-medical providers (e.g., LTSS providers and community providers), and a shared governance structure with local leadership.
+Regional Collaborations included medical and non-medical providers (e.g., long-term services and supports providers and community providers), and a shared governance structure with local leadership.
 These groups focused on reviewing and improving the results of core ACO SSP quality measures; supporting the introduction and extension of new service models; and providing guidance for medical home and CHT operations.